 - Aug 17, 2021

 - By Coral Digatono

-For many clients, it’s normal to heavily involve their architect early in the project planning process, but far less common to tap into that expertise to support and optimize the ongoing use and performance of their structure, or indeed their entire facility portfolio.
+For many clients, it’s normal to heavily involve their architect early in the project planning process, but far less common to tap into their talent to support and optimize the ongoing use and performance of their structure, or indeed their entire facility portfolio.
 And while there is not always a new project being planned, clients use the facilities we design constantly and BWBR recognized a need for additional support outside of the traditional RFP process.

 Brandon King, AIA, MBA is a senior strategic facility advisor at BWBR, with two decades of strategic and tactical experience working with healthcare institutions, commercial real estate developers, and organizations charged with building new facilities.
 He explains, “BWBR+ is our response to this need — a collection of services focused on human performance and building performance, whether that means enhanced programming services, statistical analysis to help support a justification for a project, or even just deciding if an existing inventory of buildings requires a new project in the first place.”

 Essentially, the idea is to bridge the gap between architecture and traditional business consulting.
 As Brandon says, “It’s not just about the places that we design, it’s about the people and processes involved in those places.”
 The goal is to help clients optimize their usage of the space and understand their true needs.
 In health care, for example, this might mean reducing the steps that nurses take on a clinic floor.
 From a science and technology standpoint, it could mean improving the utilization of workspace metrics and taking a closer look at how a given workspace is actually used.